AnaGl001/IBM-Data-Science-Course/README.md

-This is an assignment to create a Jupyter Notebook and uplod it to Github
+This is an assignment to create a Jupyter Notebook and upload it to Github